brandon-irving/mod-engine/docs/docs/examples/nextjs-demo.md

 # Next.js Interactive Demo

+👉 Live demo: <a href="/mod-engine/demo/" data-noBrokenLink>Open the embedded Next.js demo</a>

 The Next.js demo provides a complete interactive experience for exploring Mod-Engine capabilities.

 ## Running the Demo